 A joint venture is an agreement where ownership of the network is split between the public and private sector.
 Construction and operational functions are likely to be undertaken by a private sector organization.

 The bottom-up, or local community, model involves a group of end users (comprising local residents and/or businesses) organizing themselves into a jointly owned and democratically controlled organizational group (frequently a cooperative) capable of overseeing the contract to build their own local network.
 In this model, it is likely that the public sector has no role in owning or running the project, but rather passes the funding to the group itself to oversee the investment project.
 Given the composition of the local group, it is likely that the day-to-day running of the network will be outsourced to a telecoms operator with the necessary expertise.
-We have identified example projects which have implemented bottom-up models from both a local point of view and also as part of large-scale (regional) initiatives.
-Bottom-up funded projects tend to be on a smaller scale than projects that use the other funding models outlined below.
+Bottom-up funded projects tend to be on a smaller scale than projects that use the other funding models.

 3) PPP4Broadband Portal (done by DEX)